middletemplelibrary/A-Gentlemans-Library/README.md

 Translated by John Bostock, M.D., F.R.S.
 H.T.
 Riley, Esq.

 <param ve-image
-      label="Colossus of Rhodes reconstruction from Andre Thevet (1502-1590), La Cosmographie De Levant (1556)." url="https://github.com/user-attachments/assets/5ca08298-30cd-4414-b6e9-d6c99966b4bc">
+      label="Colossus of Rhodes reconstruction from Andre Thevet (1502-1590), 'La Cosmographie De Levant' (1556)." url="https://github.com/user-attachments/assets/5ca08298-30cd-4414-b6e9-d6c99966b4bc">

 ## 19. André Thevet (1516 - c.
 1592)
 Both of these works were written by traveller André Thevet.
 Thevet was a Domenican Friar and the “Cosmographe du Roy” (Royal Cosmographer of France) for the last four Valois monarchs.
 He was born in Angoulême, France in 1516.
 His father, Étienne Thevet, was a barber-surgeon.
 At the age of ten, he entered the Franciscan convent of Angoulême
 <br><br>
 Thevet travelled the Orient for five or six years from c.
 1537.
-He claimed to have visited America in 1550 with the pilot Guillaume Testu, however this statement is now generally considered to be false.
+He claimed to have visited America in 1550 with the pilot Guillaume Testu; however, this statement is now generally considered to be false.
 He also visited Brazil from November 1555 to January 1556 as almoner to Villegaignon, the vice-admiral of Brittany.
 The aim of the visit was to establish a new French colony.
 <br><br>
 Thevet died in Paris in c.
 1592.

 <param ve-image
-      label="Portrait of André Thévet, from Les Vrais Pourtraits et Vies des Hommes Illustres (Paris, 1584). © The Trustees of the British Museum" url="https://github.com/user-attachments/assets/2ee6b053-dd2d-4a47-b04f-6ac314f0900d">
+      label="Portrait of André Thévet, from 'Les Vrais pourtraits et vies des hommes illustres' (Paris, 1584). © The Trustees of the British Museum" url="https://github.com/user-attachments/assets/2ee6b053-dd2d-4a47-b04f-6ac314f0900d">

 ## 20. Religious Literature in the Early Modern Period